fsr/python-lessons/_exercises/14_functions.md

 ---
 title: Functions as values
-status: drafty
+status: finished
-authors: justus
+authors: [justus, felixw]
-# number: 14
+number: 14
 lesson: 7
 ---

-## Regular
+### Regular

 Create a function that takes two numbers as arguments and multiplies them, returning the result.

-## Assignment
+### Assignment

 Rename the function.[^renaming] Verify it works as intended.

 [^renaming]:
     Declare a new variable, assign the function to it and then delete the old identifier

-## Curried
+### More Advanced

-Create another funciton, which also takes two numbers as input but returns a function, that takes no arguments, which when called returns the product of the two numbers.
+Create another function, which also takes two numbers as input.
+Instead of returning the result, it should return a function.
+This function should then return the product of the two numbers.

 {% highlight python %}
 >>> result = my_func(2, 3)